 Recalls/withdrawals are the supplier's responsibility.

-For non-food recalls, you must contact your own enforcement authority and agree the recall action and POS for the RAPEX Notification before to sending to us.
+For non-food recalls, you must contact your enforcement authority to agree the recall action, POS notices and relevant alert notifications before progressing to Step 1.

 Whoever completes the notification must be authorised on behalf of your business to request the action and accept costs as documented with the Supplier Charges Matrix.